hacksparrow/apoc/README.md

 ## Apoc Cypher File

-An Apoc Cypher file is a text file with **.acf** extension, which contains cypher queries in it.
-It supports comments using `//`, JavaScript code within backticks, and can include other acf files from the main file.
+An Apoc Cypher file is a text file with **.acf** extension, which contains Cypher queries in it with extended acf features.
 Here is an example.

 The contents of the main acf file:

 ```
-// in-file query
 create (m: ApocTestMember {
+    id: 'u`Date.now()`', // JavaScript code
     name: 'El Capitan',
-    id: 'u`Date.now()`' // JavaScript code
+    twitter: '%twitter%', // template code
+    email: '%email%'
 })

 // groups